quicwg/base-drafts/draft-ietf-quic-transport.md

   retransmitted.

-* PATH_CHALLENGE frames MUST NOT be retransmitted, but a new PATH_CHALLENGE frame MAY be sent with new random data.
+* PATH_CHALLENGE frames MUST NOT be retransmitted, but a new PATH_CHALLENGE frame MAY be sent with new data.
 PATH_RESPONSE frames MUST NOT be retransmitted.

 * All other frames MUST be retransmitted.